tsb46/BOLD_WAVES/README.md

 # 3. Walk-Through of Analysis Code

 ## Command-Line Scripts
 Command-line scripts performed analyses that operated directly on the resting-state fMRI scan time courses.
 All of these analyses are performed at the group level by temporal concatenation of subject scan time courses.
+All command-line scripts are meant to be run from the base directory of the repo.
 We provide a convenience bash shell script (```run_analysis.sh```) to run all the analyses in one command.
 Simply enter the following command into the terminal (while in the base directory of the repo):

 ```
 ./run_analysis.sh